canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ssh-keygen-windows/ssh-keygen.windows.md

 ### Requirements

-All you will need is a PC running Windows 10 and either of the following installed:
+All you need is a PC running Windows 10 and either of the following installed:

 - [Ubuntu on Windows][ubuntuonwin]
 - The `puttygen.exe` executable from [PuTTY][putty]

-If you don't already have Ubuntu on Windows, take a look at our tutorial, [Install Ubuntu on Windows 10][ubuntuonwintut].
+If you don't already have Ubuntu on Windows, take a look at our [Install Ubuntu on Windows 10][ubuntuonwintut] tutorial.

 ![screenshot](https://assets.ubuntu.com/v1/5995b99e-windows_github.png)